cveckr21/Latin102/quiz3.md

 1. Nemea, Nemeae
 2. Lerna, Lernae
 3. Erymanthia, Erymanthiae
-4. Stymphalides, Stymphalidei
+4. Stymphalides, Stymphalidei  ❌
-5. Amazon, Amazonis
+5. Amazon, Amazonis ❌

-Comparative and superlative forms
+Comparative and superlative forms **Note that *magnus* has irregular comparative and superlative stems!**

 1. with a great blowing = magno afflatu
-2. with a greater blowing = magnior, magnioris afflatu
+2. with a greater blowing = magnior, magnioris❌ afflatu
-3. with the greatest blowing = magnissimus, magna, magnum afflatu
+3. with the greatest blowing = magnissimus, magna, magnum afflatu ❌
 4. in great torment = magno cruciato
-5. in greater torment = magnior, magnioris cruciato
+5. in greater torment = magnior, magnioris❌ cruciato
-6. in the greatest torment = magnissimus, magna, magnum cruciato
+6. in the greatest torment = magnissimus,❌ magna, magnum cruciato
 7. a great part = magnam partem
-8. a greater part = magnior, magnioris partem
+8. a greater part = magnior, magnioris❌ partem
-9. the greatest part = magnissimus, magna, magnum partem
+9. the greatest part = magnissimus, magna,❌ magnum partem